BertrandServin/yapp/README.md

 - numberjack : a python platform for combinatorial optimization. it is a python module so can be installed via pip.
 However the current setup script is buggy and installation must be tweaked.
-TODO: write instructions for installing numberjack properly iwth python 3.8.
+TODO: write instructions for installing numberjack properly with python 3.8.

 I will upload a proper package on pypi when I have finished implementing my initial ideas on the software.